 I use VidIQ’s Vision Chrome extension, which enables me to:

 - See video and homepage keywords/tags used by others

 - Review search term metrics, such as views and keyword scores

 - See a snapshot of YouTube, Facebook, and engagement rate (ER) metrics for the top search results

 - Track character counts for my titles, descriptions, and tags

 - Easily manage, copy, and paste tags from one video to the next

 VidIQ offers free and paid plans.
-I’m on their free plan which allows connectivity to one YouTube channel.
-Naturally, their other plans offer more features and can be value added depending on your YouTube strategy.
+I use their free plan, which allows connectivity to one YouTube channel.
+Their other plans offer more features and can be beneficial depending on your YouTube strategy.

 Hootsuite is one of the premium tools I use to run my online business, and they’re the most widely used social media management tool.
-Users can schedule and post updates to pages and profiles for Facebook, Twitter, LinkedIn, Instagram, WordPress, and other sites from their dashboard.
-They offer 160+ free and paid apps through their app directory including YouTube, VK, Tumblr, and other well-established software applications.
+Users can schedule and post updates to pages and profiles for Facebook, Twitter, LinkedIn, Instagram, WordPress, and other sites from a dashboard.
+Hootsuite offers 160+ free and paid apps through their app directory including YouTube, VK, Tumblr, and other popular applications.

-With Hootsuite, you can do the following concerning YouTube:
+With Hootsuite, you can do the following with YouTube: